anmariesmith/EatyourFeelz/README.md

-# SolarProject
+# EatyourFeelz
-Manipulating two APIs to create a search function that you input an address and it lets you know the Solar compatibility for that home, and costs related to utilities.
+Manipulating two APIs to create a search function that you input a photo and it tells you what to eat based off your mood.